sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/tutorials/io/io.md

    bazel --version # Make sure the version is 5.1.1.
    ````

-   * Normally, the version of `bazel` installed via `brew` is the latest one, which may not match the version required by the `addons`.
+   * Normally, the version of `bazel` installed via `brew` is the latest one, which may not match the version required by the `io`.
 This can lead to unexpected issues, so we need to manually specify the version for installation.

 4. Download and extract `io 0.34.0`.